cdisc-org/DataExchange-ODM-LinkML/docs/TranslatedText.md

     name: _language
     description: 'Code representing the language of the enclosed text value.
 Default value depends on locale.
 Note: The xml:lang attribute is part of the XML standard.
-      See IETF Trust, Tags for Identifying Languages '
+      See IETF Trust, Tags for Identifying Languages'
     comments:
     - 'Optional